 Shareholders are not liable for the debts of the Company.
-A Shareholder is not liable to make any further payment to the Company after he has paid the price on purchase of the Shares.
+A Shareholder is not liable to make any further payment to the Company after paying the purchase price of shares.

-The ACD is also the ACD or Manager of certain authorised unit trusts and open-ended investment companies details of which are set out in Appendix V.
+The ACD is also the manager of certain authorised unit trusts and openended investment companies details of which are set out in Appendix V.

-2.1.2.
-Head Office
+2.1.2 Head Office